 For decades we have been hearing about unacceptable numbers of fatalities in Chinese mining.
 Many reasons contribute to those horrific outcomes.
 We are also seeing a continued rush by American and Australian governments, among others, to export safety systems and technologies to China.

 Should we be doing that?
 Absolutely!
 Anything we can do to try and reduce the loss of one husband, father, brother, is worth the investment.
 But could a safety strategy designed to operate at a behavioural level in an American or Australian mine, work in Chinese operations?
 Highly unlikely.

-South African compliance and a culture of corruption
+South African compliance and corruption culture

-Cultural factors in safety interventions
+Geo culture factors in safety interventions

-We have to consider cultural factors when designing safety interventions.
-The well-known Abraham Maslow gave psychologists and mangers the most powerful concept to appreciate human motivation which he called the hierarchy of needs.
+We have to consider geo cultural factors when designing safety interventions.
+The celebrated Abraham Maslow gave psychologists and mangers the most powerful metaphor to appreciate human motivation.

+Risk perception and risk appetite dictate local geo behaviour.
 In Asia and many other parts, entire families are transported on two wheeled motor cycles, as their immediate needs dictate.

 There is little point in trying to elevate the importance of personal and corporate safety among people who are unable to feed themselves.